 BS + MS IN STATISTICS (3+2 PROGRAM)

 Well-trained statisticians are in high demand in various application areas including health and medicine, business, engineering, physical sciences, environmental studies, and government.
-The Fast Track Degree Program enables ambitious and academically talented statistics majors at Texas A&M University to earn both a bachelor’s degree and a master’s degree within a period of five years after entering Texas A&M as a freshman.
-Depending on the electives selected, a student completing the Fast Track program will be prepared to enter:
+The BS + MS (3+2) Degree Program enables ambitious and academically talented statistics majors at Texas A&M University to earn both a bachelor’s degree and a master’s degree within a period of five years after entering Texas A&M University as a freshman.
+Depending on the electives selected, a student completing this program will be prepared to enter:

 - Employment as a statistical analyst or as a data scientist;

 - The professional job marketplace for quantitatively trained professionals;